 Golovkin stung Jacobs again in the seventh round with a solid right to the head.
 Still, Jacobs didn’t yield like previous opponents.
 By the eighth round, the bout was becoming a middleweight firefight.
 Every round gave Jacobs more confidence, and it showed, with Jacobs using his speed to advantage.

 The fans could sense Jacobs rolling up rounds on the scorecards, and when this improbable fight got to the twelfth round, both men knew it might so close they had to go for broke.
-Jacobs won the tenth and eleven round on all three cards and two of the three cards in the twelve.
-But it wasn’t enough; the knockdown and the strong rounds that followed through the middle of the fight swung it Triple G’s way.
+Jacobs won rounds 10 and 11 on all three cards, and round 12 on two of the three cards.
+But it wasn’t enough; the knockdown and the strong rounds that followed through the middle of the fight swung the victory Triple G’s way.

 CompuBox stats showed Golovkin landing 231 of 615 total punches (37.6 percent) to 175 of 541 punches for Jacobs (32.3 percent).
 Golovkin had a significant edge in jabs, 105 to 31 landed; but Jacobs edged Golovkin in power punches, 144 to 126.
 Golovkin landed 48.6 percent of his power punches, Jacobs just 38.8 percent.
 Despite his reputation as a knockout artist, it is increasingly Golovkin’s abnormally strong jab that wins him fights.

 Jacobs said he weighed about 175 pounds for the bout.
 He shrugged off his refusal to participate in the IBF same-day weigh-in not to gain any particular size advantage, but because it was too early in the morning and he also wanted to stay hydrated instead of being restricted to a ten-pound weight gain.
 Golovkin said he felt it was “disrespectful” but ultimately it was “Jacobs’ problem.”